iamxxx777/Celestial-bodies/README.md

-# Universe-bodies-database
+# Celestial-bodies-database
-A postgreSQL databse showing data about universal bodies
+A postgreSQL databse showing data about celestial bodies